MetaMask/SIPs/SIPS/sip-12.md

 }
 ```

-`chains` - A non-empty array of CAIP-2 chain IDs that the snap supports.
+`chains` - An optional non-empty array of CAIP-2 chain IDs that the snap supports.
 This field is useful for a client in order to avoid unnecessary overhead.
-`matchers` - A non-empty object that MUST contain 1 or both of the below properties.
+`matchers` - An optional non-empty object that MUST contain 1 or both of the below properties.
 These matchers are useful for a client for validating input for domain resolution, also helpful in reducing overhead.
   `tlds` - An optional non-empty array of top level domains that the snap will provide resolution for.
   `schemes` - An optional non-empty array of prefixes that the snap expects for non-tld domain lookup.